CBIOL 1101: Biology 1, Fall 2018

 Reading assignments are critical to understanding the course material and to performing well.
 As mentioned above, you are expected to come to class having done the assigned reading.
 The class discussions will clarify or expand upon the readings and will therefore assume familiarity with the readings.
 Material from the readings may appear on midterm/final exams even if not explicitly covered in lecture.

 Students are expected to attend all classes.
-Missing a class without a legitimate reason (e.g. illness, personal emergency, field trip for another class, etc.) will result in a decrease in the Professionalism portion of the grade with three unexcused absences resulting in a full letter grade reduction of the student’s final grade for the semester.
+Missing a class without a legitimate reason (e.g. illness, personal emergency, commuting difficulties such as impacts of inclement weather, field trip for another class, etc.) will result in a decrease in the Professionalism portion of the grade with three unexcused absences resulting in a full letter grade reduction of the student’s final grade for the semester.
 Students are allowed 2 unexcused absences before the final grade is impacted.

 Students arriving 30 minutes past the start of class time will be counted as absent.